East Haven, Connecticut: Transportation

 East Haven is served by Tweed New Haven Regional Airport, which is located on the border between East Haven and New Haven.

 Though East Haven does not have a train station, there are two stations within close driving distance.
 Union Station is located 3 mi from the center of town in New Haven, and a commuter station is located an equal distance away in Branford.
 Both offer commuter railroad service to New York and to coastal Connecticut towns, and New Haven's Union Station has Amtrak train service to Boston and many other cities.

 Interstate 95 runs from east to west through the central portion of East Haven.
 Interstate 91, which is located west of the town, connects with State Route 80 which passes through the town in Foxon, running east to west.
 State Route 100 connects Foxon with the town center, running north to south.
-U.S. 1 crosses the town through the "Center", paralleling Interstate 95.
+Connecticut Route 1 crosses the town through the "Center", paralleling Interstate 95.

 The Connecticut Transit Bus Company, a state-run mass transportation system, serves the town.